marcono/cloth/README.md

 ## References

+I published a paper that describes the code and the functioning of CLoTH:

+"CLoTH: A Lightning Network Simulator", Conoscenti Marco, Vetrò Antonio, De Martin Juan Carlos, in SoftwareX, 2021.
+Available [here](https://www.sciencedirect.com/science/article/pii/S2352711021000613).

-For more details on (an older version of) CLoTH and initial simulation results, please refer to my doctoral thesis:
+The description of an old version of CLoTH and previous simulation results are in my doctoral thesis:

 CONOSCENTI, Marco.
 Capabilities and Limitations of Payment Channel Networks for Blockchain Scalability.
 2019.
 PhD Thesis.
 Politecnico di Torino.
 Available